Virtua Fighter: Reception

+On the PlayStation 2, Virtua Fighter 4 sold over 1.5 million copies worldwide by 2002.
+On the Xbox 360 and PlayStation 3, Virtua Fighter 5 Final Showdown reached over 300,000 global downloads worldwide across both platforms in 2012.
+On the PlayStation 4, the limited free-to-play offer of Virtua Fighter 5 Ultimate Showdown reached over 10 million global downloads worldwide in 2021.

+As of 2023, the series has sold over 5.5 million units worldwide.
+The series sales and free-to-play downloads of Virtua Fighter 5 Ultimate Showdown combined totaled over 18 million units.

 Legacy

 Virtua Fighter is often considered to be the grandfather of 3D fighting games, with each iteration being noted for advancing the graphical and technical aspects of games in the genre.
 Many 3D fighting game series such as Tekken and Dead or Alive were heavily influenced by Virtua Fighter, and the original Dead or Alive ran on the Model 2 hardware.
 In 1998, the series was recognized by the Smithsonian Institution for contributions in the field of Art and Entertainment, and became a part of the Smithsonian Institution's Permanent Research Collection on Information Technology Innovation.
 Its arcade cabinets are kept at the Smithsonian's National Museum of American History, where Virtua Fighter is the only video game on permanent display.
 In 1999, Next Generation listed the Virtua Fighter series as number 8 on their "Top 50 Games of All Time", commenting that, "Virtua Fighter is the most elegant fighting game ever created.
 With only two attack buttons, the game still offers an astonishingly wide range of martial art styles."